CedarStreetGarage/python-joystick-servo-stepper-controller/README.md

 Nothing crazy here.
 There is a `Joystick` class that is basically a wrapper for `pygame` and fairly specific to a Logitch F310 joystick using only some of the axes and buttons.
-There is a `Loop` class that is allows scheduling a repeated task on an interval, used for updates.
-There are the two controller classes, `Maestro` and `Norberg` that accommodate the specifics of the respective controller while providing a consistent interface for setting either values or increments.
+There is a `Loop` class that is allows scheduling a repeated task on a fixed interval, used for updates.
+There are the two controller classes, `Maestro` and `Norberg` that accommodate the specifics of the respective controller while providing a consistent interface (e.g. `pos()` and `inc()` for setting either absolute or incremental positions.
+For the purposes of joystick control only the incremental position is used, though for other types of control the direct position control is used.